Starke427/Windows-Security-Policy/README.md

-# Windows-Audit-Policy
+# Windows-Security-Policy
-High-level guidance and configuration scripts based on Microsoft-recommended security configuration baselines for Windows.
+Specific guidance and configuration scripts based on Microsoft-recommended security configuration baselines for Windows.
 Intended for all Windows environments, especially stand-alone (non-domain managed) systems that are typically overlooked.

 ## Executive Summary
 This document is intended to provide high-level guidance on configuring the Window’s Advanced Audit Policy Configuration based on recommendations from Microsoft.
 Full details on each category can be found at https://docs.microsoft.com/en-us/windows/security/threat-protection/auditing/advanced-security-audit-policy-settings.